DanielDugan/Movie_Trailer_website/README.md

 # Movie_Trailer_website
 Udacity Full Stack Project 1 Movie Trailer website.
 I have written server-side code to store a list of my favorite movies, including box art imagery and a movie trailer URL.
-I then used your code to generate a static web page allowing visitors to browse their movies and watch the trailers.
+I then subtly edited Allan Reyes' code to generate a static web page allowing visitors to browse their movies and watch the trailers.

 #### Running the Movie_Trailer_website program
 0. Do you have python?
 If so, go to step one.
 If not, [download it here ](https://www.python.org/downloads/).
 This program was built in Python 2.7.9.
 If you need further assistance, feel free to reach out to me.
 Need great advice?
 Try out the [Nanodegrees at Udacity](https://www.udacity.com/nanodegree)